What is TAPfit?

 The specifically designed workout has low impact alternatives.
 You don't necessarily need experience in tap dancing to take part in a TAPfit workout.
 It is suitable for all ages and levels, you can do TAPfit even if you have 2 left feet!

-New for October 2018 we are offering a INTRO to TAPfit (Low Impact) session, these 30 minute sessions will give you a basic understanding of TAP and the benefits of TAP without any jumping or bouncing.
+We are now also offering a Low Impact TAPfit sessions, for new tappers or anyone looking for a lower impact option.
+These sessions will give you a better understanding of the basics of TAP without any jumping or bouncing.

 The TAPfit Workout

-A workout class runs for 45 minutes and focuses on a different style every couple of weeks.
-Current styles include Broadway, Hollywood, Latin, street, urban, classic, funk, swing, current hot hits and strengthen and stretch.
+A workout class runs for 45 minutes and focuses on a different style every 10 weeks.
+Current styles include Broadway, Hollywood, Latin, street, urban, classic, funk, swing, current hot hits, 80’s, 90’s and many others.

 TAPfit tones, strengthens, shapes and defines your body by activating major muscle groups, including the core, quadriceps, hamstrings, glutes and calves.